HKU-BAL/Clair3/docs/full_alignment_training.md

 **Options**

- - `--zstd` : we recommended using [zstd](https://github.com/facebook/zstd) , an extremely fast and lossless compression tool to compress temporary tensor output, which provided much higher compression ratios compared with other compression tools.
+ - `--zstd` : we recommended using [zstd](https://github.com/facebook/zstd) , an extremely fast and lossless compression tool to compress temporary tensor output, which provided much higher compression ratios than other compression tools.
- - `--phasing_info_in_bam` : we enable this option by default, that means we have phased a alignment using WhatsHap `haplotag`, phased alignment will have a `HP` tag in the alignment with haplotype information.
+ - `--phasing_info_in_bam` : we enable this option by default, which means we have phased a alignment using WhatsHap `haplotag`, phased alignment will have a `HP` tag in the alignment with haplotype information.
- - `--add_no_phasing_data_training` :  full-alignment training uses phased alignment materials for training, in order increase model robustness, we also add alignment without phasing information into training.
-For those candidate having phased information, we also generate another tensor disabling phasing channel for training.
+ - `--add_no_phasing_data_training` :  full-alignment training uses phased alignment materials for training.
+To increase model robustness, we also add alignment without phasing information into training.
+For those candidates having phased information, we also generate another tensor disabling phasing channel for training.

 #### 5. Get truth variants from unified VCF using the `GetTruth` submodule